kr0tchet/LTSC-Add-MicrosoftStore-2021/README.md

 # Add Store to Windows 10 Enterprise LTSC
 For Windows 10 Enterprise LTSC 2021

 This is the updated version which includes the latest version of Store app as of 7/8/2023.
+Probably kinda buggy but it might work.

+Alternatively, you can do "wsreset -i" to install Microsoft Store aswell.

 [Download](https://github.com/kr0tchet/LTSC-Add-MicrosoftStore-2021/archive/refs/heads/master.zip)
 ## To install, run Add-Store.cmd as Administrator